Title I

 Title I is a federally funded grant designed to help schools meet the needs of all students and to provide resources to help improve educational success for families.

-Every Title I school has a Family-School Compact and a Parent and Family Engagement School Policy.
-Title I schools also host events to provide family engagement and involvement opportunities.
+Every school that receives Title I funds has a Family-School Compact and a Parent and Family Engagement School Policy.
+Schools that receive Title I funds also host events to provide family engagement and involvement opportunities.

 More information on the Title I program can be found on the PWCS Title I webpage.